player-ui/recipes/assets-plugin/README.md

 ## Getting Started

-To get started with Devtools-UI, you need to install the dependencies.
+To get started you need to install the dependencies.
 We use `pnpm` as the package manager.
 If you haven't installed it, you can do so by running `npm install -g pnpm`.
 Then, you can install the dependencies by running `pnpm install`.

 ## Development

 For development, we use Bazel.
 If you haven't installed it, you can do so by following the instructions on the [Bazel website](https://bazel.build/).

+Make sure to get [bazelisk](https://github.com/bazelbuild/bazelisk) to manage the version of Bazel.

 To build the project, you can run `bazel build //...`.